nfranel/grb-COMCUBE-simu/README.md

 - the folder example that contains some example files (parameter file, source file)

 ############################################################################

 Necessary to run the simulation

-Geometry
+- Geometry
-Background condensed file for specific geometry Mu100/Seff condensed file for specific geometry cfg fileq
+- Background condensed file for specific geometry
+- Mu100/Seff condensed file for specific geometry
+- cfg files (for both revan and mimrec)
-A folder to contain the simulation with : source file parameter file a folder named sim a folder named rawsim
+- A folder to contain the simulation with :
+  - source file
+  - parameter file
+  - a folder named sim
+  - a folder named rawsim

+IMPORTANT :
+- mu100 and background simulation files have to be made for every satellite model.
+- Some condensed files for background and mu100 are already done on the git.
+With the files the analysis can be done even if there are no raw simulation data
+- Condensed files are also specific to an energy cut so if the energy cut is not the same as the one used for creating these files results may be wrong
+  - Format for names of background saved files :
+    - regular one : [prefix]_[model]_[decmin]-[decmax]-[number of dec]_[altmin]-[altmax]-[number of alts].txt
+    - condensed one : [prefix]_[model]_[decmin]-[decmax]-[number of dec]_[altmin]-[altmax]-[number of alts]_ergcut-[low energy cut]-[high energy cut].txt
+  - Format for names of mu100 saved files :
+    - regular one : [prefix]_[model]_[decmin]-[decmax]-[number of dec]_[ramin]-[ramax]-[number of ra at equator].txt
+    - condensed one : [prefix]_[model]_[decmin]-[decmax]-[number of dec]_[ramin]-[ramax]-[number of ra at equator]_ergcut-[low energy cut]-[high energy cut].txt

 ############################################################################

 To run the simulations :
-  Make sure the necessary files and folders are created use python specific_launcher -f specific_parameter_file
+- Make sure the necessary files and folders are created
+- use python specific_launcher -f specific_parameter_file

-For background simulations : launch_bkg_sim with param file in bkg folder For mu100 simulations : launch_mu100_sim with param file in mu100 folder For GRB simulations : launch_sim_time with param file in the folder to contain simulation launch_sim is the old version, not up to date
+- For background simulations :
+  - launch_bkg_sim with param file in bkg folder

+- For mu100 simulations :
+  - launch_mu100_sim with param file in mu100 folder

+- For GRB simulations :
+  - launch_sim_time with param file in the folder to contain simulation

+IMPORTANT : in these files there is a possibility to keep the raw simulation files and the revan analyzed files.
+By default we remove this file to save memory.

 ############################################################################

 To analyze results :
-The maintest.py file gives an example of how to load data
+- The maintest.py file gives an example of how to load data